ThisUsedToBeAnEmail/HTML-TableContents/README.md

 ## headers\_exist

-Pass an Array of headers if one of the headers match the truth is returned.
+Pass an Array of headers, if one of the headers match the truth is returned.

     $t->headers_exist(qw/Name Email/);

 # AUTHOR

-LNATION, `<thisusedtobeanemail at gmail.com>`
+Robert Acock, `<thisusedtobeanemail at gmail.com>`

 # DEPENDENCIES